arlin/group-website/README.md

 # group-website

-a testbed for making a web site and for CI
+testbed for static pages with Jekyll

+then CI and PlantUML